 - For a deeper appreciation of Jesus Christ, read Fr.
 Patrick Reardon’s, The Jesus We Missed: The Surprising Truth About the Humanity of Christ.

-- For a guidebook to the Ancient Church's wisdom during the Advent season, read Meditation for Advent.
+- For a guidebook to the Ancient Church's wisdom during the Advent season, read Meditations for Advent.